CA4022/CSC1109-Data-Speed-and-Scale/docs/lab5/index.md

 a program to do this follows much the same pattern.
 Doing this programmatically does provide us with some opportunities to further optimise the code, in addition to adding some better error handling.
-Since maven is already configured to build our Scala files too, lets create the directory `src/main/scala` and place the following source code inside that directory.
+Since maven is already configured to build our Scala files too, lets create the directory `src/main/java` (if we haven't already) and place the following source code inside that directory.

 ```scala title="src/main/java/WordCountRDD.scala"
 --8<-- "lab5/src/WordCountRDD.scala"